Updated: May 3

 School in Italy starts at 8AM and ends at 2PM so the students can go have lunch.
 There’s no cafeteria at the school so everybody goes home and eats with their families or gets food at a restaurant.
 For me, this meant going to my host grandparents house for food and wine 😋

 In Italy, students remain in the same classroom with the same people their entire time in high school.
 Instead, the teachers change rooms when the periods change.
+This was definitely something different for me because that just never happened in the States.
+It was interesting to see all the students making their classrooms reflective of who they were as a collective.
+Typically, it's the teacher that adds their personal touches, but this was the complete reverse.

 2. Weekly Schedule